 Older people with learning disabilities share many of the same experiences of growing older as everyone else and they have the same needs as other older people.
 Like others, people with learning disabilities have the potential to age successfully and so the aim at this stage is to ensure that older people with learning disabilities have choice and control over their lives to enable them to age well.
-Most people with learning disabilities live with their parents and these families are growing older together.
-The situation can be complex, as the person with learning disabilities may also be supporting the older family carer.
+Most people with learning disabilities may also be supporting the older family carer.
 Older people with learning disabilities and their carers therefore need a wide range of information, advice, assistance, person centred care and support options, and early planning for living arrangements in later life.